Waztom/xchem-CAR/README.md

 >`sudo apt-get update` <br>
 >`sudo apt-get install git-crypt` <br>

+if you are using a Mac, you can install git-crypt using HomeBrew:
+>`brew install git-crypt` <br>

 ## <a name="UnlockingSecrets"></a>Unlocking Secrets

 once Git-Crypt is installed unlock the secrets using: